Third-order affine-invariant (systems of) PDEs in two independent variables as vanishing of the Fubini-Pick invariant: Preliminaries

-A system of $m$ PDEs of order $\ell$ in $n$ independent variables and one unknown (or dependent) variable on a manifold $M=J^0$ is a $m$--codimensional sub--bundle $\E$ of $J^\ell$.
-Locally, in a system of coordinates \eqref{eqn:jet.coordinates}, this means that
+\end{remark} A \emph{system of $m$ PDEs of order $\ell$ in $2$ independent variables and one unknown (or dependent) variable} on a manifold $M=J^0$ is a $m$--codimensional sub--bundle $\E$ of $J^\ell$.
+Taking into account \eqref{eqn:fibre.of.J}, we define the fiber of $\E\subset J^\ell$ over $a^m\in J^m$, $m<\ell$: